 House hunting?
-Look out for these signs of poor energy efficiency
+We get expert advice on the signs of poor energy efficiency to look for

 There’s plenty of reasons why energy efficiency should be near the top of your list when buying a new home.
 As well as reducing domestic bills and retaining heat for longer, environmental factors have become increasingly front of mind for most of us.